 It was not immediately clear whether they left because they did not have authority to evict the protesters.

-Gloria Cobb, the sister of Oakland Post newspaper Publisher Paul Cobb, is the
+Gloria Cobb, the sister of Oakland Post newspaper Publisher Paul Cobb, is the owner of the vacant lot.
+No recent records of foreclosure for the vacant lot were found Tuesday.

 Records also show that Gloria Cobb is the owner of an adjacent, aging gray duplex at 1809 and 1815 Linden Street.
 Those houses are not in the lot and were not taken over by protesters.